Oscar Pistorius: Olympian Hero Turned Disgraced Killer - UrduPoint

 Oscar Pistorius: Olympian Hero Turned Disgraced Killer

-The South African's 400-metre sprint was the first time in history that a double-amputee had raced at the Olympic Games.

-It capped an Olympian triumph over adversity for Pistorius.
-His journey from disabled child to world-class athlete seemed to embody the very best of sporting endeavour and the human spirit.
+The 37-year-old former athlete convicted of murder was released from prison on parole Friday having served more than half his sentence, nearly 11 years after the crime that shocked the world.

-Then in the early hours of Valentine's Day 2013, at his upmarket Pretoria home, he shot and killed his 29-year-old model girlfriend Reeva Steenkamp.
+In the early hours of Valentine's Day 2013 at his upmarket Pretoria home, he shot through the closed door of his bedroom toilet, killing the 29-year-old model Steenkamp.

 He later said he had mistaken her for an intruder.